 - Non-removable memory foam insole

-The Skechers Flex Advantage 2.0 is a fantastic walking shoe and a somewhat mediocre running shoe.
-When it comes to providing a comfortable walking or standing experience, these shoes are among the best.
-However, any exercise more intense than jogging on terrains rougher than a sidewalk are likely to cause problems for the wearer due to a lackluster stability and durability.
+However, any exercise more intense than jogging on terrains rougher than a sidewalk is likely to cause problems for the wearer due to lackluster stability and durability.
 Ultimately, these shoes are worth their price as a nice-looking comfortable walking sneaker.